-‘Mini Lessons’ are a highly effective, transformative teaching method that bring the class together as a community of readers and writers, according to literacy experts Phil and Sharon Callen.
+‘Mini Lessons’ are a highly effective, transformative teaching method that bring the class together as a community of readers and writers, according to literacy expert Sharon Callen.

 Both educators have experienced first hand the challenges that come from teaching ‘Maxi Lessons’ as opposed to ‘Mini Lessons’, and encourage teachers to take a similar approach.

 “The struggle came with connecting my teaching of reading and writing with students actually applying what I was teaching.
 In fact, it was quite counter-intuitive to me to think of this notion of Mini Lesson, because I was thinking ‘surely the more teaching I’m doing, the more effective that is and how therefore can a short lesson be better?’,” Sharon said in episode 11 of The Teacher’s Toolkit for Literacy.

 “What makes good readers and what makes good writers is how much time they are spending doing that every day.
 So if they need time every day to practise their reading and their writing, how can I make that practice more focused, relevant, motivating and purposeful?
 Let me lead students into their practice through a Mini Lesson.
 So if I want to give them 20 minutes of reading and time to practice, then I can’t give a 50 minute Maxi Lesson.”

 Mini Lessons also live in partnership with what teachers observe and confer from their students, and therefore should be a time to actively engage students.